-Keywords: Actinidia deliciosa, Fruit Set, Fruit Quality, North-Eastern India, Yield, Antioxidant Activity
+Keywords: Actinidia deliciosa, Fruit Set, Fruit Quality, North-Eastern India, Yield, Antioxidant Activity,Kiwifuit

 1. INTRODUCTION

 Kiwifruit (Actinidia deliciosa Chev.), commonly known as Chinese gooseberry, is a deciduous fruiting vine native to the Yangtze River Valley of China (Ferguson & Bollard, 1990).
 Although its origin lies in China, New Zealand played a crucial role in commercializing kiwifruit, earning it the title “Horticulture Wonder of New Zealand” (Ferguson, 1990).
 Today, New Zealand is one of the leading exporters of kiwifruit, accounting for more than 70% of global trade (FAO, 2021).
 Other major producers include Italy, the United States, China, Japan, France, Germany, and Australia.
 Kiwifruit was first introduced to India in 1960 at Lalbagh Garden, Bangalore, but due to inadequate chilling requirements, the plants failed to bear fruit (Pandey and Tripathi, 2000).
 Subsequent efforts led to successful trials in Himachal Pradesh by the National Bureau of Plant Genetic Resources (NBPGR), resulting in the first recorded fruiting in 1969.
 Since then, commercial kiwi cultivation has expanded across various states, including Arunachal Pradesh, Himachal Pradesh, Nagaland, Uttarakhand, Sikkim, and Jammu & Kashmir, particularly in the mid-hill and high-altitude regions (Satpal et al., 2021).